S1D1T1/PromptReaderClient/README.md

 # PromptReaderClient

-A lightweight Swift client for integrating PromptReader into your macOS application.
+A lightweight Swift class for integrating PromptReader into your macOS application.
 PromptReader is a floating inspector window that displays AI image generation parameters.
 This client class makes it easy to send images to PromptReader for inspection.

 ## Basic Usage
+First of all, you don't need to do *anything* to have PromptReader run alongside your image app.
+Users can drag images from your app to PromptReader to get extra info.
-For an image gallery or browser app, PromptReader can float above and display detailed info on the currently selected image.
+If you would like PromptReader to *track* the selection in your gallery or browser app, then read on.
+PromptReader can float above and display detailed info on the currently selected image.
 To have PR track the current selection, pass its URL to the PromptReaderClient object

 ```swift
 // Initialize the client